google/security-research/kernelctf/rules.md

   1. Submit the requested vulnerability details via [this form](https://forms.gle/JA3XVBdmSbFmhgZQ9) (without including additional details on the exploitation technique for now).

+  2. Check the [public spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vS1REdTA29OJftst8xN5B5x8iIUcxuK6bXdzF8G1UXCmRtoNsoQ9MbebdRdFnj6qZ0Yd7LwQfvYC2oF/pubhtml) that you actually took a free slot and your submission is not a dupe (if there is a race for a slot, it is possible that someone else was faster than you and took the slot).
+If your submission was dupe, you have to wait for new, empty slot to be released.

-  2. Send us the description of the vulnerability via [bughunters.google.com](https://bughunters.google.com/) (please follow the process described below).
+  3. Send us the description of the vulnerability via [bughunters.google.com](https://bughunters.google.com/) (please follow the process described below).

-  3. Wait for us to publish the CVE or publish the vulnerability details yourself on [oss-sec](https://seclists.org/oss-sec/).
+  4. Wait for us to publish the CVE or publish the vulnerability details yourself on [oss-sec](https://seclists.org/oss-sec/).

      * If you'd like to speed up the CVE publication process, please make sure you fill out all the details needed for the CVE when you fill out the form.
 This way the disclosure happens earlier and your submission will be processed faster.

-  4. After the vulnerability is disclosed via a CVE or oss-sec, wait 30 days (recommendation, see notes below) and send us your exploit with the description of the exploitation technique via a PR to [the security-research repo](https://github.com/google/security-research/) (see required structure below).
+  5. After the vulnerability is disclosed via a CVE or oss-sec, wait 30 days (recommendation, see notes below) and send us your exploit with the description of the exploitation technique via a PR to [the security-research repo](https://github.com/google/security-research/) (see required structure below).

-  5. Make sure that the PR is merged (this is a requirement to get a reward).
+  6. Make sure that the PR is merged (this is a requirement to get a reward).

 ### Google Bughunter's website submission process